exploratory-io/book/analytics/topic_model.md

 Clusters documents based on the topics they are talking about with topic model.
 The topic model algorithm is LDA (Latent Dirichlet allocation).

-It is a fuzzy clustering, in that the topic model gives ratio of topics for each document, rather than labeling a document with a single topic.
+It is a fuzzy clustering, in that the topic model gives ratios of topics for each document, rather than labeling a document with a single topic.

 ## Input Data